-Office of Early Learning 250 Marriott Drive Tallahassee, Florida 32399 (850)717-8550 PublicRecordsCustodian@oel.myflorida.com
+Office of Early Learning 250 Marriott Drive Tallahassee, Florida 32399

+(850)717-8550 PublicRecordsCustodian@oel.myflorida.com

 - 2. In accordance with s.
 1002.97, F.S., the individual records of children enrolled in SR programs provided under s.
 1002 Part VI, F.S., held by the ELC or OEL, are confidential and exempt from the provisions of s.
 119.07(1), F.S., and s.
 24(a), Article I of the State Constitution. - 3.
 In accordance with s.
 1002.72, F.S., the personally identifiable records of children enrolled in the VPK program provided under s.
 1002.53, F.S., and any personal information contained in those records, are confidential and exempt from s.
 119.07(1), F.S., and s.
 24(a), Article I of the State Constitution. - 4.
 The ELC shall allow the parent the right to inspect and review the individual VPK program record of his/her child and provide the parent a copy of the record upon request. - 5.
 The ELC shall allow access to VPK program records as specified in s.
 1002.72 and s.
-1002.97, F.S., respectively.

-- 6. The ELC shall provide the public with access to public records on the same terms and conditions that the Office would provide the records and at a cost that does not exceed the cost provided in chapter 119, F.S., or as otherwise provided by law. - 7.
-Representatives of the Office, the Chief Financial Officer of the State of Florida, the Auditor General of the State of Florida, the Florida Office of Program Policy Analysis and Government Accountability ("OPPAGA"), and their duly authorized representatives, shall have access, for purposes of examination, to any books, documents, papers, and records, including electronic storage media, of the ELC as they may relate to this agreement. - 8.
-The ELC shall maintain (or have immediate access to) books, records, and documents in accordance with generally accepted accounting procedures and practices which sufficiently and properly reflect all revenues and expenditures of funds provided by the Office under this agreement. - 9.
+1002.97, F.S., respectively. - 6.
+The ELC shall provide the public with access to public records on the same terms and conditions that the Office would provide the records and at a cost that does not exceed the cost provided in chapter 119, F.S., or as otherwise provided by law. - 7.
+Pursuant to 2 CFR §200.336, Access to records, the ELC agrees to provide access by the Office, the Florida DFS, the Florida Auditor General, HHS, Inspector Generals of federal and state agencies, the Comptroller General of the United States, or any of their duly authorized representatives to any books, documents, papers, and records of the ELC which are pertinent to this specific award for the purpose of making audit, examination, excerpts, and transcriptions.
+The right also includes timely and reasonable access to the non-Federal entity's personnel for the purpose of interview and discussion related to such documents.
+The rights of access in this section are not limited to the required retention period but last as long as the records are retained. - 8.
+Representatives of the Office, the Chief Financial Officer of the State of Florida, the Auditor General of the State of Florida, the Florida Office of Program Policy Analysis and Government Accountability ("OPPAGA"), and their duly authorized representatives, shall have access, for purposes of examination, to any books, documents, papers, and records, including electronic storage media, of the ELC as they may relate to this agreement. - 9.
+The ELC shall maintain (or have immediate access to) books, records, and documents in accordance with generally accepted accounting procedures and practices which sufficiently and properly reflect all revenues and expenditures of funds provided by the Office under this agreement. - 10.
 The Office shall have the right to audit the ELC's records and practices related to use and disclosure of confidential information.
-The ELC agrees to make internal practices, books, and records, including policies and procedures and confidential information, relating to the use of and disclosure of confidential information received from, or created or received by the ELC on behalf of, the Office available to the Office upon request. - 10.
+The ELC agrees to make internal practices, books, and records, including policies and procedures and confidential information, relating to the use of and disclosure of confidential information received from, or created or received by the ELC on behalf of, the Office available to the Office upon request. - 11.
 The ELC shall include the aforementioned audit and record keeping requirements in all approved subcontracts and assignments.

-BB.
+CC.
 Records retention